 Cost

 How much do you want to spend?
 You really need to decide what your budget is going to be and then see if staying at a Disney resort falls within that budget.
 To price out a Disney vacation, you can contact an agent at Click the Mouse and they will help you put together a package.
 Disney always has certain promos running, so you will want to see what promos are running for your travel dates on their Special Offers page.
-Sometimes you can get a discount on the room or a free dining offer.
+Sometimes you can get a discount on the room and the price ends up being very comparable to what you would spend to stay off-site.
 It really depends on the time of year and what types of promotions they offer during that time.

 How Many are Traveling with You?